-As District Ombudsman, Dr. Jesse Washington is responsible for helping parents resolve issues.
+As District Ombudsman, Dr. Jesse Washington, III is responsible for helping parents resolve issues.
 He works closely with parents, listening to their concerns and directing them to the most appropriate staff member or department to resolve issues involving their child’s education.
 When parents have exhausted all options, including talking to their child’s teacher and principal, Dr. Washington is available to discuss other avenues necessary to rectify their concerns about their child’s education.

 What We Do